harrisonmalone/harrisonmalone-gatsby/src/posts/maths-revision.md

 The [second challenge](https://www.codewars.com/kata/56d904db9963e9cf5000037d/javascript) was more of a brain teaser than a real code problem.

-You get some test code and need to figure out what the code actually needs to pass the tests.
+You received multiple test cases and needed to figure out what code would pass the tests.

-Here's some of the cases:
+Here's some of the cases you were given:

 ```js
 testit(0,1)